What is Futuristic Fashion?

 Watanabe is a Japanese designer with a revolutionary mind who apprenticed to the legendary Rei Kawakubo, founder and the lead designer at Comme des Garçons.
 Watanabe continues to design for its womenswear and menswear collections while also launching his own line.

 His use of synthetic and technologically advanced fabrics and textiles translates through great futuristic designs and fabric manipulation.
 The collections are drastically different every season and demonstrate significant depth in vision and creative expression.
 The innovation also seeps into advertising and branding.

 Issey Miyake launched his fashion house in the 1970s.
 It was characterized by the creative application of new technologies.
 His design ideas push the envelope, continuing to challenge conventional thinking and seeking to illustrate the link between body and cloth.
 Miyake’s inventive process allows for freewheeling thoughts while emphasizing clothing construction rather than just a futuristic look.

 Yamamoto’s brand elevates the artistry of clothes, producing pieces that are both futuristic clothing and works of art.
 His style is expressed through sophisticated textile techniques in oversized silhouettes with a neutral color palette.

-The development of Haoxman’s “Wanderers” project is a significant step forward for the 3D printed fashion industry.
+The development of Haoxman’s “Wanderers” project is a significant step forward for the 3D-printed fashion industry.
 She developed four prototype clothing using a digital process that may be customized to the human form.
-The goal and target were twofold: producing three-dimensional pieces while preserving organic life within the futuristic fashion trend.
+The goal and target were twofold: producing three-dimensional pieces while preserving organic life within the futuristic clothing and fashion trend.

 Neri Oxman is a designer, architect, and professor from the Mediated Matter Group and the MIT Media Lab who studies computational design and manufacturing of scientific materials in media science.
 She aims to connect human-made and natural spaces.